 Marty Young is a Bram Stoker-nominated and Australian Shadows Award-winning writer and editor, and sometimes ghost hunter.
 He was the founding President of the Australian Horror Writers Association* from 2005-2010, and one of the creative minds behind the internationally acclaimed Midnight Echo magazine, for which he also served as Executive Editor until mid-2013.

-Marty’s first novel, 809 Jacob Street, was published in 2013 by Black Beacon Books, and won the Australian Shadows Award for Best Horror Novel.
+Marty’s first novel, 809 Jacob Street, was originally published in 2013 by Black Beacon Books, and won the Australian Shadows Award for Best Horror Novel.
 His novel was also given an Honorable Mention in Shelf Unbound’s Page Turner competition.

 When not writing, Marty is a Director and Senior Palynologist at MGPalaeo, based in Perth, WA.